 The 84-acre site is breathtaking and includes elevation changes of more than 100 feet, which presented many exciting challenges for the project team.
 To accommodate the site, the hospital was designed to be constructed into the side of a hill to retain its presence while reducing its visibility from afar.
 This was important because the building will be visible from Thomas Jefferson’s Monticello, a national landmark.

-The 520,000 SF hospital houses 176 private beds with the tallest point of the building being five stories.
+This 520,000 SF hospital houses 176 private beds, with the tallest point of the building being five stories.
 Within the new facility is 6,048 SF and two procedure rooms dedicated to Cardiac Care.
 The facility also includes 11,640 SF of CATH/VIR spaces with two CATH rooms and three VIR rooms.
 Throughout the entire hospital, state-of-the-art data storage/processing infrastructure allows the hospital to adopt electronic medical record keeping.
-The use of Virtual Design Construction and Building Information Modeling was used during design and fully integrated into the construction process.
-Some specific examples of how BIM provided value to this project include interior virtual mockups for complex procedure rooms; detailed exterior, enclosure system mock-up modeling and coordination; and 4D scheduling and sequencing for structural and enclosure systems.
-The project is LEED Certified and also includes a 5-story, pre-cast 756-stall parking structure.
+Martha Jefferson Hospital is a LEED Certified facility.

 The design and construction team focused on embracing the guiding principles of SMJH, including Best Experience, Best Clinical Outcomes, Best Care Model, Best Place to Work, and Best Business Model.
 Areas of focus for the building’s design and construction included:

 - An approachable entry circle that greets patients

 - Creating a unique sense of place; one that reflects local culture and will stand the test of time

 - A welcoming front door that focuses on people – patients, families, friends, caregivers, and staff